top of page

 VISION

-Recognized expert in the provision of culturally sensitive health information
+We are a recognized expert in the provision of culturally sensitive health information.

-Based on this, we are committed to our clients and believe by respecting and understanding their needs, we can strive to meet their expectations; providing effective, quality services.
-At Diaspora Community Services, we take pride in the noteworthy contributions of diverse communities and are committed to the concept of partnership, integrity and equality for all.
-We serve as a bridge for our clients; helping to advocate for their needs and supporting them on their personal journey to empowerment.
-We serve a highly diverse population, providing essential health and supportive programs.
-We make it our mission to maintain the highest standards of human rights, gender equity, non-discriminatory healthcare access, and opportunity for low-income and immigrant families in Central Brooklyn.
+We are committed to our clients and believe that by respecting and understanding their needs, we can strive to meet their expectations while providing effective, quality services.
+At Diaspora Community Services, we take pride in the noteworthy contributions of diverse communities and are committed to the values of partnership, integrity, and equality for all.
+We serve as a bridge for our clients advocating for their needs and supporting them on their personal journey to empowerment.
+We serve a highly diverse population, providing essential health and supportive programs while upholding the highest standards of human rights, gender equity, non-discriminatory healthcare access, and opportunity for low-income and immigrant families in Central Brooklyn.
 We support and understand the principles of anti-racism and anti-poverty.

 VISION